haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 Apr 19, 2023 ∙ Knowledge Base Article
 {: .fs-5 : .fw-300 }

+{:  .about }
-<span class="icon">&#9432;</span>&nbsp;&nbsp;As a Technical Writer Intern at Domo, I created this article about managing subscriptions to listings on their <a href="https://www.domo.com/business-intelligence">BI platform</a>, which provides data integration, visualization, and analysis tools.
+><span class="icon">&#9432;</span>&nbsp;&nbsp;As a Technical Writer Intern at Domo, I created this article about managing subscriptions to listings on their <a href="https://www.domo.com/business-intelligence">BI platform</a>, which provides data integration, visualization, and analysis tools.

 Some Appstore listings require a monthly subscription fee.
 After the initial payment, anyone in your company's Domo instance can install and use these listings.
 Payments are processed through Stripe, and you can cancel a subscription at any time.